- Employer negligence in Kilgore, TX

 - An employee from another company that you were working with

 - The manufacturer, seller or distributor of the defective equipment which caused your injury

 Common types of injuries due to employer negligence:

 - Traumatic brain injuries and spinal cord injuries

 - Cuts and abrasions

 - Third-degree burns

 The McMinn Law Firm

 We here at The McMinn Law Firm have been handling cases related to employer negligence, and have been winning them for years.
-Our experienced circle of legal experts and advisors will ensure that your case has the best shot, and that you receive the proper compensation that you deserve.
+Our experienced circle of legal professionals and advisors will fight for you to receive the compensation that you deserve.
 The workplace is where we get our livelihood, and it is a tragic irony if the same place takes it away from you.
-We will not stop until justice is served.
-We want the best for you, and that is what we always strive for.

 Contact the McMinn Law Firm Today